Software-Analysis-Team/UTBotGo/utbotgo/README.md

-# UTBotGO Main
+# UTBotGO

-Main program for generating unit tests for Go files.
+Program for generating unit tests for Go files.

 ## How to install